 This initial step can be divided into two: conducting market research and building buyer personas.

-You can unravel your prospect's deepest pain points by pouring over the mystic scrolls of Google Adwords Keywords Planner (the Get Ideas section) as well as conducting surveys and interviews.
+You can unravel your prospect's deepest pain points by pouring over data in Google Search Console or SEMRush, as well as conducting surveys and interviews.

 Your customer service crew and sales team should not be overlooked as well.
 After all, they're the ones who get to interact frequently with your prospects and customers.